karthikiitm87/domain-generalisation/README.md

     ├── Annots
 ```

-Once above directory structure is ensured, the following command needs to be executed to convert all the annotations into csv format as needed by our code.
+Once above directory structure is ensured, the following command needs to be executed to convert all the annotations into csv format and place them in Annots as needed by our code.

 ```
 ./to_csv_conversion.sh
 ```

-The above command will generate the following 12 csv files where a subset of them will be used by the detector during training.
+The above command will generate the following 12 csv files in Annots folder where a subset of them will be used by the detector during training.

 ```
 1. bdd100k_car_train.csv